-ECS Insurance, trading name of Marshall Wooldridge, is part of the Global Risk Partners Limited (GRP) Group of Companies.
+ECS Insurance Brokers is a trading name of GRP Retail Limited, is part of the Global Risk Partners Limited (GRP) Group of Companies.

 Information we collect and from whom